EducationMoney.com Homepage

 POST ASSISTANCE REQUIREMENTS:

-Reports: Performance Reports are due within 6 to 10 months of the initial award date; these reports are used to determine whether the grantee has made substantial progress toward meeting the project objectives and should or should not receive continuation funding.
+Reports: Performance Reports are due within six to ten months of the initial award date; these reports are used to determine whether the grantee has made substantial progress toward meeting the project objectives and should or should not receive continuation funding.
+Cash reports are not applicable.
+Progress reports are not applicable.
+Expenditure reports are not applicable.
+Performance monitoring is not applicable.

-Records: In accordance with the General Education Provisions Act and the Education Department General Administrative Regulations (EDGAR), certain financial records must be maintained for a period of 3 years.
+Records: In accordance with the General Education Provisions Act and the Education Department General Administrative Regulations (EDGAR), certain financial records must be maintained for a period of three years.

 FINANCIAL INFORMATION: